History

 Students gain professional experience at local historical institutions and engage with the community through projects like “Letters from the Great War.”
 Students are also encouraged to join the Dawson Society, a student organization promoting engagement with history, culture, and the conservative intellectual tradition.

-We have many outstanding professors, including Dr. Stuart, who specializes in the cultural history of the 18th and early 20th centuries, Dr. Anne Brodeur, who teaches medieval religious history; Dr. Laurence Brodeur, whose expertise is in post-World War II Europe; and Dr. Yarwood, who specializes in American religious history.
+We have many outstanding professors, including Dr. Joseph Stuart, who specializes in the cultural history of the 18th and early 20th centuries; and Dr. Julie Yarwood, who specializes in American religious history.

 For those interested in teaching, we also have history education and social studies education to prepare you in getting a teaching license.